renpy/renpy/sphinx/source/config.rst

     Uses nearest-neighbor filtering by default, to support pixel art or melting players' eyes.

-.. var:: config.notify = ...
+.. var:: config.notify : Callable

     This is called by :func:`renpy.notify` or :func:`Notify` with a single `message` argument, to display the notification.
 The default implementation is :func:`renpy.display_notify`.
 This is intended
     to allow creators to intercept notifications.